 The manufacture date of a tire is embossed right on the sidewall.
 Look at the tire’s sidewall near the edge of the rim for a series of characters beginning with the letters “DOT”.
 This is the Department of Transportation date code.
 You should see “DOT” and a string of characters.
 The last four digits will tell you the month and year the tire was manufactured.
 We showed this in more detail in our video about tire age, care and replacement.

-Note: You may need to look at the INSIDE sidewall if you’re not seeing the DOT code on the outside sidewall, and the date is only stamped on one side of the tire.
+NOTE: You may need to look at the INSIDE sidewall if you’re not seeing the DOT code on the outside sidewall, since the date is only stamped on one side of the tire.
 Don’t be afraid to crawl under the rig!
-Knowing when those tires were manufactured – despite how good they may look – is important.
+Knowing when those tires were manufactured, despite how good they may look, is important.
 Unfortunately, if the DOT date on a rear dual tire is facing the adjacent tire, there’s no way to see it without removing the wheel and tire from the RV.

 Condition of Roof and Rooftop Sealants